OhadR/Authentication-Flows-client/README.md

 * force change password if password is expired,
 * locks the accont after pre-configured login failures.

-NOTE: Spring's generic login.html is not good enought, since it lacks links as "register" and "forgot password".
+NOTE: Spring's generic login form is not good enought, since it lacks links as "register" and "forgot password".
 So the client has its own login page, as well as other required forms.
+These forms can be found [in this project](client/src/main/webapp/login/)
 The client, which is a WAR, includes the HTMLs and JSPs, under webapp/login directory.
-These html and JSPs forms submits to a URL that the authentication-flows jar responses to.
+These html and JSPs forms submits to a URL that the authentication-flows JAR responds to.

-To make it serious, I use here cryptography in order to encrypt the data in the links that are sent to the user's email, upon user's registration and "forget password" flows.
+To make it serious, authentication-flows JAR uses cryptography in order to encrypt the data in the links that are sent to the user's email, upon user's registration and "forget password" flows.